Guitar battle: Examples

 In Tenacious D in The Pick of Destiny (2006), the two protagonists challenge the Devil to a rock duel.
 This is, apparently, part of the demon code.

 A multiplayer game mode introduced in Guitar Hero III: Legends of Rock, called Battle Mode, is based around the guitar battle concept, only the players may use special power-up items to force each other to fail.
 The game also featured 3 of these guitar battles as boss battles against 2 real-life guitarists(presumably the titular "Legends of Rock"), namely Tom Morello of Rage Against the Machine and Slash of Guns N' Roses, and Lou (a fictional musician representing the Devil of rock music).
 In Guitar Hero World Tour, the guitarist career features 2 guitar battles against Zakk Wylde and Ted Nugent wherein the player is challenged to a guitar duel by either of the two, and they take turns playing solos of a song specially recorded by either Wylde or Nugent in a manner similar to the existing Face-Off mode, although Battle Mode is still available to play.

 Judas Priest used dual guitars in their 1990 song "Metal Meltdown," in which guitarists Glenn Tipton and K.K.
 Downing take turns playing guitar solos for the first thirty seconds of the song.

 The Allman Brothers Band song, "Blue Sky" featured Duane Allman and Dickey Betts trading off lead guitar playing.

 "Hangar 18" from the album Rust in Peace features trade solos by Dave Mustaine and Marty Friedman(starting at 3:38).
 The song ends with Mustaine's solo.

-The only guitar battle show on YouTube is made in Saint Petersburg, Russia.
-By the end of 2019 nine episodes were released.